kimsappi/dpkg-status/README.md

 * reverse dependencies (packages that depend on current package)
 * (reverse) dependencies should link to the package in question

 Contrary to the original spec I also check the Pre-Depends field for dependencies.
-Instead of replicating the display of "Description" to Debian's spec, I respected the formatting of the original text.

 # Requirements
 One of the goals of the exercise was to avoid extraneous dependencies.
 Therefore this implementation is quite standard, requiring only: